Course Name: Ladder Inspection

 This course comes with a free e-Checklist, which takes users step-by-step through the ladder inspection while ensuring it is recorded.

 Falls from a ladder can happen at any time.
 And the results can be disastrous.
 Accidents involving ladders can result in life-changing injuries for those involved and significant time off of work, as well as extensive costs to an employer.

-Why This Ladder Safety Inspection Training is Vital
+Why Is Ladder Inspection Training Important?

 The Work at Height Regulations 2005 is the main legislation related to work at height, and it covers the use of ladders and stepladders.
 This law states that every employer must ensure that equipment that may deteriorate is subject to regular inspections.
 They must also be inspected anytime something occurs that may affect their safety.

 PUWER provides similar guidance as to the Work at Height Regulations.
 Under this law, any ladders supplied for work must be suitable, fit for purpose, maintained, and inspected to ensure that they remain fit for use.

 This online training course comes with two free e-Checklists which facilitate the inspection of leaning ladders and stepladders.
 They are designed to help the responsible person conduct and record their monthly inspections.

 Note: The e-Checklist licence is free for one year.
 This offer is for one Ladder inspection e-Checklist licence (which includes two e-Checklists) per trainee who completes this course.
 This e-Checklist licence is for their use and cannot be transferred or shared by other users